 (see our events calendar).
 If you are unable to make any of these dates please use the contact information below to make arrangements for a visit.

 Colorado is home to many rattlesnakes.
-Every year, veterinarians treat dogs that have been bitten on local hiking trails.
-In fact, a dog died from a rattlesnake bite in Castlewood Canyon State Park back in 2011.
-But you can help your dog avoid a potentially deadly encounter by attending a Rattlesnake Avoidance Clinic.
-It’s being featured this weekend at the International Sportsmen’s Exposition in January at the Colorado Convention Center in Denver.
+Every year, veterinarians treat dogs that have been bitten on local hiking trails, backyards or hunting fields.
+You can help your dog avoid a potentially deadly encounter by entering your dog in the CGDA Rattlesnake Avoidance Course.
+It is featured annually at the International Sportsmen’s Exposition in January at the Colorado Convention Center in Denver.
 For more information see Snake Avoidance Clinic link above or contact Fred Prior at firstname.lastname@example.org

 "The purpose the club to help and teach owners to

 train their dogs and extend the hunting experience